ethankennerly/as2cs/README.md

 * C# typed Array to ActionScript typed Vector.
 * ActionScript and C# wrappers for common collection actions: clone, push, length.
   Written in target language.
-* Recognize if C# needs to be converted to ActionScript Dictionary, or if an Object suffices.
 * C# Hashtable literal with dot.addresses to ActionScript.
 * Nested function definitions.
-* Explicit type-casting on access to a ArrayList to a data type.
 * Key iteration over an array (also "for in" syntax in ActionScript).
 * For in hashtable without a block.
 * ActionScript only allows literal keyword, string, number default in signature.